-In 2011, a special edition campervan Lego set complete with a split front screen, surf-style décor and rock & roll bed was released by those wonders over at Lego.
+In 2011, a special edition campervan Lego set complete with a split front screen, surf-style décor, and rock & roll bed were released by those wonders over at Lego.

 The world’s last factory producing the T2 was a lot later than you thought.
-Based in Brazil, Production ceased on 31st December 2013, as stricter safety regulations were in introduced.
+Based in Brazil, Production ceased on December 31, 2013, as stricter safety regulations were introduced.

 In 1968, the ‘Splittie’, the first design of the camper, stopped production when its successor the ‘Bay’ was introduced.